Minakata Kumagusu: Fundraising for the Minakata Botanical Institute

 In April 1916, Minakata obtained a property, now the Minakata residence, under the ownership of Tsunegusu.
 The large garden became an open-air laboratory to observe plants, frogs, and turtles.
 The study was a place for writing and microscopic research on plants.
 The godown was organized into the stacks containing a number of books and materials.

 He published numerous research papers about folklore based on previous research papers of natural science already published and articles about shrine consolidation.
 The more scholars and celebrities he received and the busier he became with his writing, the more often he had to stay home and conduct his botanical research in the backyard.
 This change enabled him to discover the famous Minakatella longifila Lister — a new genus of slime mold named by Gulielma Lister, president of the British Mycological Society — from a persimmon tree in his garden in 1917.

 It was around this time that the governor of Wakayama Prefecture and his friends finished the planning of the Minakata Botanical Institute.
 The prospectus was drafted by Tanaka Chōzaburō and promoted by 30 big names including those from the political and literary worlds, including Hara Takashi, Ōkuma Shigenobu, Yorimichi Tokugawa, and Rohan Koda.

 Minakata came to Tokyo for the first time in 36 years and spent five months raising money.
-Day after day he visited notable figures in politics and academia including Prime Minister Takahashi Korekiyo asking for support.
+Day after day he visited notable figures in politics and academia including Prime Minister Takahashi Korekiyo, asking for support.
 He finally collected a considerable sum, but it was less than the prospect amount.
 He continued his fundraising campaign at home.

-The famous ‘Resume’ was written then responding to a request from Yoshio Yabuki, deputy branch manager of Nippon Yusen in Osaka, whom he had asked for donation.
-The resume, written on 7.7m long paper using fine strokes, is an autograph of extreme importance to understand the real Minakata and perhaps the longest resume in Japan and the first resume ever known in light of the volume and quality of information it contains.
+The famous ‘Resume’ was written in response to a request by Yoshio Yabuki, deputy branch manager of Nippon Yusen in Osaka, whom he had asked for a donation.
+The resume, written on 7.7m long paper using fine strokes, helps understand the real Minakata and is perhaps the longest resume in Japan and became known for its volume and the quality of information it contained.

 In March 1925, Kumaya became ill and went into a hospital in Wakayama City.
 After going home to recuperate, Minakata shut the gate against all visitors.
 This lasted for three years until Kumaya was moved to a hospital in Kyoto in May 1928.
 Fair success of the fundraising in Tokyo was offset in a way by an unfulfilled promise of Tsunegusu, one of the major promoters of the project.
 He didn't provide 20,000 yen, his part of donation, which caused a rift between the two brothers.
 Minakata also had trouble making a living because of expensive medical bills.
 To lessen the financial burden, Minakata published three books in 1926.
 The books, compilations of theses previously published in various journals, gave the reader an insight into his arguments consistent throughout the years and revealed again his erudition, which aroused the admiration of the public.